world-direct/k8s-setup/readme.md

 For production deployments, you need to

 1. Create an ansible inventory file, with the machines in it.
+You need to assign the host to these groups:
+    * lnxclp: All Linux control plane nodes
+    * lnxclp_setup: One of the linux control plane nodes, which will be the first control plane instance.
+    * lnxwrk: All Linux worker nodes
+    * winwrk: All Windows worker nodes
 2. Create a .yml file, representing variables of your envrionment.
 You can check the provided files in '/conf'.
 The 'default.yml' contains the system default settings.
 You can override them in your custom configuration file.
 3. Activate the configuration by executing `k8s-setup config <path>`.
 The path can be absolute, or relative to the repository root.
 By default the `./conf/vagrant.yml` is selected.
-This Information is stored ~/.k8s-setup-current-config.
+This Information is stored `~/.k8s-setup-current-config`.
 This is in your home directory, so normally you only have to execute in once.
 4. You may verify everything by running `k8s-setup info`

 ## Running the provisioners